NewGPT Image 2, Seedance 2.0, and Seedance 2.0 Fast are live on EzUGC!

 This guide keeps the Arcads benchmark aligned with the rest of the site's pricing math so the decision stays tied to a consistent public snapshot.

-• - Effective cost per final creative depends on credits used per usable output and retry rates.
+• - Effective cost per final creative still depends on how many credits a usable output takes and how often the team retries.

 Best next step